tech-warriors-corporation/mechanize-app/README.md

 ## Deploy
 You must build the app before of generate a `.aab` or `.apk` file.
 The extension `.aab` is more modern.

+## License
+Read our [LICENSE](https://github.com/tech-warriors-corporation/mechanize-app/blob/main/LICENSE).
+This is a open-source project.
+Fell free for share.

 ## Roadmap
 - [ ] Review all topics;
 - [X] Add maps;